teddydeddy123/refactor-project/README.md

 -Verifies all types, code quality and formatting.
 If any check fails, the script stops and you'll need to fix the issues before committing

 # NOTE
-I've tried to follow best-practices for React/TypeScript, making it easier for other developers to  potentially understand and contribute.
+I've tried to follow production best-practices for React/TypeScript, making it easier for other developers to  potentially understand and contribute.